greenelab/meta-review/README.md

 Actual manuscript instances will clone this repository (see [`SETUP.md`](SETUP.md)) and replace this paragraph with a description of their manuscript.
 -->

-This manuscript presents the benefits of writing collaborative reviews in the open and the Manubot System for automating large portions of the build process.
+This manuscript presents the benefits of writing collaborative reviews in the open and the Manubot system for automating large portions of the build process.
-The results are derived from the authors' experience with the collaborative [Deep Review](https://github.com/greenelab/deep-review).
 [Feedback](https://github.com/greenelab/meta-review/issues) and minor contributions (e.g. typo corrections) are welcome.
 Major contributions are not being solicited at this time.